phoenixlight/todo/tasks.md

 	- display currentusers todos, fix the hard code

 6. working on log out
 	- it should redirect to login page

+7. bUGS
+	> DISPLAY TODOS () clearing but not re displaying
+	> empty todo list causes an error
+		> becomes null after delete
+	> flash not working for sign up